nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/StarResult1.png" width=500 height=400>

-- `favorites` will give you the result of the picture shown below:
+- `favorites` will display all your starred recipes, as shown in the image below:

 <img src="images/FavoritesResult.png" width=500 height=400>